Toronto (City) v Ontario (Attorney General): Court of Appeal for Ontario

+After the issuance of the stay, the Court of Appeal for Ontario took one year to reach a decision on the constitutionality of the provisions of the Better Local Government Act.
+During this period, the municipal election took place on October 22, operating under the 25-ward structure.
+Then, on September 19, 2019, the Court of Appeal for Ontario, in a 3–2 decision, ruled that the Ford government was within its rights to reduce the size of the Toronto city council.

-On September 19, 2019, in a 3–2 decision, the Court of Appeal for Ontario held that the Ford government was permitted to reduce the size of Toronto's city council; the Supreme Court's decision affirmed this ruling.
-Justice Bradley W. Miller's majority judgment held that the Better Local Government Act did not contravene section 2(b) because that section, in his view, prohibits governments from preventing expression by individuals but does not guarantee any particular means of expressing oneself.
-Since the Ontario statute did not prevent candidates from expressing themselves, but simply changed the means by which they could express themselves, it did not present a constitutional problem.
+Justice Bradley W. Miller's majority judgment concluded that the provisions reducing the number of wards during the election, as provided in the Better Local Government Act, did not contravene section 2(b) of the Charter.
+Section 2(b) prohibits governments from hindering individual expression but does not guarantee any specific method of expression.
+Since the Better Local Government Act did not obstruct candidates from expressing themselves but merely altered the avenues through which they could do so, it did not present a constitutional issue.

-Beginning in the 1980s, in decisions including Reference Re Secession of Quebec, the Supreme Court of Canada has recognized that the constitution of Canada includes unwritten principles in addition to its written text.
-As part of its decision in Toronto (City), the Court of Appeal further held that such unwritten constitutional principles could not serve as an independent basis to strike down legislation.
+Starting in the 1980s, in decisions including Reference Re Secession of Quebec, the Supreme Court of Canada acknowledged that the Canadian constitution includes unwritten principles alongside its written text.
+Additionally, as part of its decision, the Court of Appeal affirmed that these unwritten constitutional principles could not stand alone as a basis for invalidating legislation.

-Justices James C. MacPherson and Ian Nordheimer dissented.
-They would have held that the Better Local Government Act, because it came into force during the election, disrupted the electoral process and thereby interfered with the rights of both candidates and voters under section 2(b).
+Justices James C. MacPherson and Ian Nordheimer dissented, expressing the view that they would have ruled differently.
+They held that the Better Local Government Act, due to its implementation during the election, disrupted the electoral process and consequently interfered with the rights of both candidates and voters under section 2(b) of the Charter.